 Baby Yoga is for infants and toddlers.
 In some cases, parents perform alongside their children; in others, the class may involve only the babies and toddlers.
 The aim is to improve their flexibility, strength, and coordination.

-The benefits of yoga range from reduced muscle tension and lower blood pressure, to fewer headaches and better sleep.
+The benefits of yoga range from reduced muscle tension and lower blood pressure to fewer headaches and better sleep.

 Better Sleep: With regular yoga practice comes reduced bodily tension and lower rates of stress, both of which aid sleep.
 Yoga Nidra for sleep, in particular, can also help yogis sleep better and for longer.

 Improved Mental Focus: Yoga teaches the importance of honing one’s mental clarity, pushing the practitioner to let extraneous thoughts and feelings float away.
-With consistency, this practice can greatly improve concentration and mental agility.
+With consistency, this practice can significantly improve concentration and mental agility.

-Better Heart Health: Reduced inflammation and stress combined with improved deep breathing and mental focus all contribute to better heart health.
+Better Heart Health: Reduced inflammation and stress combined with improved deep breathing and mental focus contribute to better heart health.
 Those who practice yoga are far less likely to struggle with high blood pressure and heart-related illnesses.

 Repetitive Stresses: Regular yogis may also encounter stress injuries caused by continuous strain on particular muscles and joints.

-Savasana / Corpse Pose is the final supine pose (lying on back, face up) for resting after yoga practice.
+Savasana / Corpse Pose is the final supine pose (lying on the back, face up) for resting after yoga practice.
 It is also the core position for Yoga Nidra.